Resources for Berkeley Student Entrepreneurs

 Berkeley's premier co-ed entrepreneurship fraternity.
 Offers members education, networking, and mentoring in the start-up ecosystem and venture process.

-6-month accelerator program for startups with launched products/tech and user traction.
+Accelerator program for startups with launched products/tech and user traction.
 Provides workspace in downtown Berkeley and a practical, experience-based program to accelerate startups towards a position of strength for growth and survival in their market.
 Formed as a partnership between the Haas School of Business, the College of Engineering, and the Office of the Vice Chancellor for Research, SkyDeck combines the consulting know-how of traditional accelerators with the vast resources of its research university.

 Startup@BerkeleyLaw is a collaboration between the Berkeley Center for Law and Business and the Berkeley Center for Law & Technology.
 The program supports law students interested in the law surrounding entrepreneurship and provides legal education and services to the Berkeley startup community.

 Cultivate recruiting and mentoring leads by connecting with student groups, including Computer Science Undergraduate Association, Computer Science Graduate Entrepreneurs, Sigma Eta Pi, and Eta Kappa Nu.

 UC Berkeley's premiere institution for the study and practice of "technology-centric" entrepreneurship and innovation.
 Programs include undergraduate and graduate student certificate programs, bootcamps, public lectures, and competitions.

 Annual event featuring inspirational presentations from world-leading thinkers, makers, and doers at Berkeley.

 An annual event and networking opportunity for Haas MBA students and the VC/Angel Investor community.